Hepatitis C Basics

 Chronic Hepatitis C: See Your Doctor

 If you have hepatitis C, it's important to see your doctor to check the health of your liver.
-Because hepatitis C often progresses s?owly, routine follow up visits with your doctor can help address issues before complications occur.
+Because hepatitis C often progresses slowly, routine follow-up visits with your doctor can help address issues before complications occur.
 In partnership with your doctor, you will determine which tests need to be done and how often.

-If you don't know if you have hepatitis C, you need to start with getting HCV antibody test which is rapid test and can be done in 20 minutes at PUSLE clinic.
+If you don't know if you have hepatitis C, you need to start by getting HCV antibody test which is a rapid test and can be done in 20 minutes at PUSLE clinic.

 Getting Tested for Hepatitis C